psipred/DMPfold2/README.md

 The above steps are sufficient to predict distograms with DMPfold2 from a sequence alignment.
 To generate models, you will need to set up at least one of the following 3 approaches.
-See the DMPfold2 paper for a comparison of the approaches.

 ### CNS